brighter-ai/redact-enterprise-orchestration/README.md

 `docker login docker.brighter.ai -u enterprise -p <api-key>`

 Make sure you have access to your redact license file.
-For this guide, we'll assume that it's stored under `/home/${USER}/license.bal` and named `./license.bal`
+For this guide, we'll assume that it's stored in this project and named `./license.bal`

 | Usage-based licenses | If you're using a usage-based license you must have an active internet connection at all times or run the Redact-License-Server!       |
 |-------------|:------------------------|